Chewy and spicy gingerbread cookies are dipped in white chocolate and garnished with holiday sprinkles for a festive dessert.

 - 1 Tbsp ground cinnamon

 - 1 1/2 tsp ground nutmeg

 - 1/2 tsp ground allspice

 - 2/3 cup granulated white sugar

-- white almond bark (amount varies, plan on at least 8 ounces and have extra handy)
+- 8 ounces white almond bark or white chocolate chips (amount varies, plan on at least 8 ounces and have extra handy)

-2. Heat oven to 350 degrees F. Line cookie sheets with cooking parchment paper or silicone baking mat.
+- Heat oven to 350 degrees F. Line cookie sheets with cooking parchment paper or silicone baking mat.
 In small bowl, place granulated sugar.
-Shape dough into 1-inch balls; roll in sugar.
+Use a medium cookie scoop, about 1.5 Tablespoons of dough to portion out cookies; roll in sugar.
 On cookie sheets, place balls 2 inches apart.

-4. Melt the white almond bark in a medium microwave safe bowl, microwaving for 30 second intervals and stirring after every 30 seconds until melted.
+- Melt the white chocolate / almond bark in a medium microwave safe bowl, microwaving for 30 second intervals and stirring after every 30 seconds until melted.
 Stir well to get the bark smooth.
-Dip the cookies in the almond bark and set down on parchment paper.
+Dip the cookies in the melted chocolate and set down on parchment paper.
 Before the chocolate sets, add sprinkles.
-Let harden then store tightly covered up to 1 week.
+Let harden then store in a tightly covered container at room temperature for up to 1 week.

 Recipe from Betty Crocker and Parade.